NeCTAR-RC/nectar-training/package02/sections/vlabs.markdown

 part: Documentation
 ---

-NeCTAR's Virtual Laboratories are creating a new era of connectivity for Australian researchers.
+NeCTARs Virtual Laboratories are creating a new era of connectivity for Australian researchers.
 They aim at connecting researchers with existing and new research facilities, data repositories and computational tools and streamlining research workflows.
 They help to create new opportunities for collaboration, efficiencies and innovation.

 A Virtual Laboratory can be seen as a portal to several software tools, data, storage and documentation in an integrated and interactive environment, enabling researchers across the world to collaborate and share information.